Particular/docs.particular.net/nservicebus/persistence/in-memory.md

 ---
 title: In Memory Persistence
-summary: In memory persistence stores data in a non-durable manner.
+summary: In memory persistence stores data in a non-durable manner
+component: Core
+reviewed: 2016-08-24
 tags:
 - Persistence
 ---